hummingbot/hummingbot-site/docs/strategies/cross-exchange-market-making.md

 ![Figure 4: Hedging order fills flow chart](/assets/img/xemm-flowchart-4.svg)

 The logic of the hedging order fill flow can be found in the function `c_did_fill_order()` and `c_check_and_hedge_orders()` in [`cross_exchange_market_making.pyx`](https://github.com/hummingbot/hummingbot/blob/master/hummingbot/strategy/cross_exchange_market_making/cross_exchange_market_making.pyx).

+### Decentralized Exchanges (Gateway)

+Decentralized exchanges have several peculiarities compared to centralized exchanges, which must be accounted for if selected on the taker side.
+For starters, in general interaction with them is less reliable.
+Unlike in case of centralized exchanges, for example obtaining an asset price from a DEX may occasionally fail.
+For this reason many operations on a DEX may have to be repeated until they're executed successfully.

+Another difference is dependence of transaction fees on currrent gas fees.
+Therefore taker transaction fees may vary and therefore also position profitability checks performed in the method `check_if_still_profitable()` may return different results at different times for the same maker positions.

 ## ℹ️ More Resources